TheCSharpAcademy/CodeReviews.Console.ExerciseTracker/Exercisetracker.javedkhan2k2/REAMDE.md

 ## How to run the Application

 Microsoft [Secret Manager](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows)
 is used to store and retrieve Database Connection.
-To run the application set the ConnectionStrings:DefaultConnection in your Project.
-e.g. dotnet user-secrets ConnectionStrings:DefaultConnection
+To run the application set the ConnectionStrings:DefaultConnection in your Project. e.g. dotnet user-secrets ConnectionStrings:DefaultConnection = Server=localhost;Database=Exercisetracker;User Id=YourUserID;
-= Server=localhost;Database=Exercisetracker;
-User Id=YourUserID;Password=YourPassword;TrustServerCertificate=True;
-First run the Shiftlogger.javedkhan2k2 Project.
-This act as the API.
-Now run the Shiftlogger.UI to interact with the APIs.
+Password=YourPassword;TrustServerCertificate=True;

 ## Application Usage

-Users can add/delete/edit/update Jogging Session from the Main menu.
+Users can add/delete/edit/update Joggings and Cardios Session from the Main menu.